tearflake/symp-intro/hello-world.md

                         (TARGET END)))))))
 ```

-The example may seem as overly exaggerated for outputting the simple `hello world` on the screen, but the pattern in which it is written actually may already serve as a skeleton for more serious domain specific programming framework.
+This example may seem as overly exaggerated for outputting the simple `hello world` on the screen, but the pattern in which it is written actually may already serve as a skeleton for more serious domain specific programming framework.

 ## 4. Conclusion

 **the machine**

 In this short exposure, we saw how to form the component tree, and we saw each of the available components (Symbolmatch, Symbolverse, Symbolprose, and Symbolfront) in action of executing the "hello world" example.
 Each component in the tree structure may explicitly refer to each other, allowing us to choose the right tools for the right tasks.
-The available components include the syntax checking, semantic transformations, runtime execution, and user interface, while they can be combined in whatever way required.
-Bundled together, they may form complex structures capable of performing any computation of our interest.
+The available components include the syntax checking, semantic transformations, runtime execution, and user interface, while their arbitrary combination may form complex structures capable of performing any computation of our interest.